-How to Reinstate Your Driver's License After a DUI Suspension
+How to Reinstate Your Driver's License

 The state of California can suspend or revoke your driver’s license for a variety of reasons.
 Although each reason may be a penalty for some sort of action or behavior, not all reasons are connected to how you drive.

 Common reasons a driver’s license can be suspended include failing to appear in court, not paying a fine related to traffic citations, and not keeping proof of car insurance on your person or in your car.
 It could also be tacked on as a punishment for being convicted of a driving-related crime, such as a hit-and-run or a DUI, or for not paying child support payments that were established by the court.